“Hopefully it won't come to that.”

-A: If the power company and Japanese government aren't able to cool down the reactor, there could be a real meltdown.
-That would release radiation into the atmosphere which might even reach as far as Tokyo.
-Tens of millions of people would have to be evacuated.
+A: If they aren't able to cool down the reactor, there could be a nuclear meltdown which would force tens of millions of people to evacuate.

 B: I really doubt it will come to that.

-The example at top — "I hope it doesn't come to that" — is also common.
+The sentence "I hope it doesn't come to that" is also common.